 A fascinating journey overland and down river, following the Mekong through southern Laos into northern Cambodia

 Off-the-beaten-track Laos tour

-A 2-week Central and South Laos tour following the mighty Mekong by boat and by road from the riverside capital Vientiane through rarely-visited parts of central and southern Laos to remote cliff-top Preah Vihear and the town of Siem Reap in northwestern Cambodia.
+A 2-week Central and South Laos tour following the mighty Mekong by boat and by road from the riverside capital Vientiane through rarely-visited parts of southern and central Laos and into remote northeastern Cambodia.

-The lesser-known central and southern parts of the country hide some of Lao’s – and indeed Southeast Asia’s – most sublime scenery including the awe-inspiring Tolkien-esque mountain karst scenery of Hin Boun – where we’ll travel up an underground river to visit a hidden valley – the plantations and waterfalls of the Boloven Plateau, bucolic landscapes of the 4,000 Islands and, last but not least, the majestic Khone Phapaeng Falls on the Lao/Cambodian border.
+The lesser-known central and southern parts of the country hide some of Lao’s – and indeed Southeast Asia’s – most sublime scenery including the awe-inspiring Tolkien-esque karst scenery of Hin Boun – where we’ll travel up an underground river to visit a hidden valley – the plantations and waterfalls of the Boloven Plateau, bucolic landscapes of the 4,000 Islands and, last but not least, the majestic Khone Phapaeng Falls on the Lao/Cambodian border.
 (One of the world’s largest, yet least-known, waterfalls.)

-The tour also includes the charming French-period river ports of Thakaek and Pakse as well as the UNESCO World Heritage sites of Wat Phu – a pre-Angkor Khmer temple spectacularly situated on a hillside overlooking the Mekong.
+The tour also includes the charming French-period river ports of Thakaek and Pakse as well as the UNESCO World Heritage site of Wat Phu – a pre-Angkor Khmer temple spectacularly situated on a hillside overlooking the Mekong.
 Our three-day Cambodian section includes a tour organised by the Cambodian Rural Development project which offers some glimpses into traditional village life as well as a chance to see the rare freshwater dolphins that still inhabit this stretch of the Mekong River.

-Our South Laos tour actually finishes over the border in Cambodia’s Siem Reap so, for anyone with a few more days to spare, you can add on a 3rd World Heritage site and visit, (or even re-visit) the fabulous ruined jungle cities and vast temples of Angkor.
+Our South Laos tour finishes over the border in Cambodia’s Phnom Penh so, for anyone with a few more days to spare, you can extend with a few days on the coast with our Kep and Kampot extension.

 An unforgettable journey by land and river through some of the most spectacular, but little-known, scenery that Southeast Asia has to offer.